esofu/DataScienceQMUL/README.md

 # DataScienceQMUL
 This repository is where some of my assignments completed during my graduate studies in Data Science at QMUL will be published.
-Ignore the Netflix search engine final file, it was my team and I's first attempt and we made improvements, which I unforunately lost as a file.
+Some of the code is a first attempt and may contain errors but it is by no means the final product.